 Time to think about different ways of thinking!

-Verbal Thinkers Most of us are familiar with Verbal Thinking because it is the way a large number of us think most of the time, and the basis of most of our education in school.
+Most of us are familiar with Verbal Thinking because it is the way many of us think most of the time, and the basis of most of our education in school.
 Since verbal thinkers make up a large population in schools and most of our teachers, teachers automatically do their best to explain and teach verbal thinking and processing.
-They talk about ideas, objects and events, instead of providing immersion in multi-dimensional sensory experiences of their teaching materials and concepts.
+They talk about ideas, objects, and events, instead of providing immersion in multi-dimensional sensory experiences of their teaching materials and concepts.